normen/homebridge-platform-maxcube/README.md

 Because HomeKit keeps track of the state of the thermostats you can press the eco button and the scene will light up.
 When you change a thermostat it will turn off.
 Same for the "comfort temperature" scene.

 Conversely, calling the scene is exactly the same as pressing the eco button so you can for example set a trigger for the scene to start "when the last person leaves home".

+### Window sensors
+If you don't want your window sensors to appear in HomeKit (they will work even if they don't) you can add an option `windowsensor` with a value of `false` to the config file.

 ### Overview of optional parameters
 ```